Erika Wilsen is an experienced professional horn performer and instructor based in the San Francisco Bay Area, California.

 She tailors lessons to the goals of the individual student and has taught all skill levels, including beginners through university level.
-For many years, she maintained a highly regarded horn studio in the San Francisco Bay Area.
+For many years, she has maintained a highly regarded horn studio.

 Her teaching philosophy is to meet students at their level and guide them toward creating and reaching their goals.
 She encourages students to develop a love of music and horn playing.

 She enjoys spending time outside and with her family.

 Read student and parent reviews

 • Adjunct Horn Professor, Concordia University-Irvine, 2021-present